- They managed to get a cameo from Stan "The Man" Lee in How The Amazing Spider-Man Should Have Ended.

 - The HISHE guys even managed to get an MOA in a video that wasn't even theirs.
-At the end of The Nostalgia Critic's review of Man of Steel, they happen to be in the same restaurant as NC's version of Batman and Superman, after it's noted that the scene seemed familiar.
+At the end of The Nostalgia Critic's review of Man of Steel, NC's version of Batman and Superman either wholeshare copy or homage the ending of How Superman Should Have Ended, only to awkwardly find the HISHE duo sitting at another table.
 And of course HISHE Batman's response to NC's Batman:

 Batman doesn't have a beard!